Transia-RnD/xahau-py/README.md

 ## Migrating

-If you're currently using `xrpl-py` version 1, you can use [this guide to migrate to v2](https://xrpl.org/blog/2023/xrpl-py-2.0-release.html).
+If you're currently using `xahau-py` version 1, you can use [this guide to migrate to v2](https://xahau.org/blog/2023/xahau-py-2.0-release.html).

 ## Contributing